beyondwdq/Recipes/tinyconfig/README.md

 TinyConfig has the following functions:

-1. It can read parameters from either a lua script (LuaConfigReader) or a plain file format (PlainConfigReader).
-In the plain file format, each line defines a parameter with the format of "key = value", where "key" is the name of the parameter and "value" specifies the assigned value.
+1. It can read parameters from either a lua script (`LuaConfigReader`) or a plain file format (`PlainConfigReader`).
+In the plain file format, each line defines a parameter with the format of `key = value`, where "`key`" is the name of the parameter and `value` specifies the assigned value.
 No hierarchy is supported.

-2. With every defined parameter, invoke Config::add() to register it to the parser.
+2. With every defined parameter, invoke `Config::add()` to register it to the parser.
 Then the Config will automatically set the value if it is specified in the configuration file.

-3. Three types of parameters are supported: bool, int and double.
+3. Three types of parameters are supported: `bool`, `int` and `double`.

-In the current test defined in test/config_test.cc, a sub-class is derived from class Config to define parameters.
-However, I really prefer to just copy the Config class, add parameters to it and invoke Config::add() in its constructor.
+In the current test defined in `test/config_test.cc`., a sub-class is derived from class `Config` to define parameters.
+However, I really prefer to just copy the `Config` class, add parameters to it and invoke `Config::add()` in its constructor.